ucw9q/restful-api-design-guidelines/README.md

 ```

 Guidelines:
-* Provide a developer portal.
+* You should provide a developer portal.
 See: https://gelato.io/ and https://github.com/Mashape/kong
-* Provide an API Status Page: See: https://www.statuspage.io/
+* You should provide an API status page.
+See: https://www.statuspage.io/

 ## Resource Modelling
 Resource modelling is an exercise that establishes your API’s key concepts.
 Before diving directly into the design of